A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

-In summary, we propose a dyad value from the space of $\bm{y}^t$, but we decide to accept the proposed dyad value based on the construction of augmentation network $\bm{y}^{+,t}$ and diminution network $\bm{y}^{-,t}$, namely the dynamics between time $t-1$ and time $t$.
+In this context, we propose a dyad value from the space of $\bm{y}^t$, but we decide to accept the proposed dyad value based on the construction of increment network $\bm{y}^{+,t}$ and decrement network $\bm{y}^{-,t}$, namely the dynamics between time $t-1$ and $t$.
 As we consolidate the temporal aspect into the PST ERGM, MCMC sampling becomes especially important in forecasting future networks besides its primary usage in parameter learning.
-Conditioning on the last observed network $\bm{y}^{T}$ under the first order Markov assumption, we can forecast $\hat{\bm{y}}^{T+1}$ given the learned parameters $\tilde{\bm{\eta}}^+$ and $\tilde{\bm{\eta}}^-$ with the above scheme.
+Conditioning on the last observed network $\bm{y}^{T}$ under first order Markov assumption, we can forecast $\hat{\bm{y}}^{T+1}$ given the learned parameters $\tilde{\bm{\eta}}^+$ and $\tilde{\bm{\eta}}^-$ with the above scheme.